JaydenTeoh/ML-Research-Notes/Mathematics for ML/Probability and Statistics/Introduction to Probability/README.md

 ## Random Variables

-A **random variable**, usually written $X$, is a variable whose possible values are numerical outcomes of a random phenomenon.
+A **random variable**, usually written $ X$, is a variable whose possible values are numerical outcomes of a random phenomenon.

 The term 'random variable' can be misleading as its mathematical definition is not actually random nor a variable, but rather it is a function from possible outcomes (e.g., the possible upper sides of a flipped coin such as heads $H$ and tails $T$) in a sample space (e.g., the set $\set{H,T}$) to a measurable space (e.g., $\set{0,1}$) in which 1 is corresponding to $H$ and 0 is corresponding to $T$, respectively), often to the real numbers.